 Thanksgiving Day Parade & Lions Game

-If you are a fan of parades and early winter holidays, the annual America’s Thanksgiving Parade is on par with those televised on national TV prior to the annual Thanksgiving Day feasts and football events.
+If you are a fan of parades and early winter holidays, the annual America’s Thanksgiving Parade is on par with those televised on national TV prior to the annual Thanksgiving Day feasts and football events, and is one of the best holiday events in Metro Detroit!

 The Detroit Lions is the NFL team that has hosted the holiday game for many decades.
 The Lions still host an annual holiday game at Ford Field in downtown Detroit.
 The holiday parade and game make for a terrific day of fun.